You are here

 Information we use to monitor services includes:

-- Data, which helps us to plan our inspection activity.
+- Data on quality, which helps us to plan our inspection activity.

-- Information about people's experiences of care and the views of their families and carers.
+- Information about people's experiences of care and the views of their families.

-- Information that we collect directly from care providers.
+- Other information that we collect directly from care providers.

 - Last updated: